Oasis (British TV series)

 Oasis is a short lived CITV drama series which was about a group of children who ran an inner city farm.
 It is best known for featuring John Simm and Dean Gaffney.
 It was set in a wasteland site in south London.

 The drama series ran from 5 January to 9 March 1993 for 10 episodes, made by Zenith North, the team behind Byker Grove for Carlton; their first children's drama series for the ITV network.

+History

+Oasis is Carlton Television's first significant television series for children and has 10 episodes.
+Barry Purchase, whose previous writing credits included Tucker's Luck and Grange Hill, is the Oasis's writer.
+Produced by John Price, it was directed by Chris Clough and Joanna Hogg.
+Peter McNamara whose past roles have been the antihero or a goon, plays a completely different role as "a loveable down-and-out who becomes a kind of hero to local children he meets in an inner city wilderness".
+McNamara, who has asthma and a horse allergy, filmed multiple shots with the horses.

+Plot summary

+Appalled by the animal cruelty, Jimmy Cadogan, a rodeo clown, leaves his job and directs his efforts towards starting a city farm that serves as a sanctuary for animals he saves.
+He works with a learned drifter and dropout, Posh Robert, and children to transform The Jungle, a South London wasteland, into a farm, against the wishes of the council and the antihero Bob Bulger.